 Eating is one of my favorite ways to explore somewhere I’m visiting.
 On my last trip to Hong Kong, I finally was able to visit Tim Ho Wan, famous as the world’s cheapest restaurant with a Michelin Star.
 Maybe Tim Ho Wan doesn’t still have that distinction, but the dim sum was great, and the Char Siu Bao was amazing.
 Best of all, the prices were cheap.
 Being alone allowed me to jump the line, so my wait for a table lasted only for a few minutes.

 Another favorite is Dandanmian, noodles in a spicy soup, often with peanuts.
 This dish is originally from Sichuan Province, I get it almost every time I visit a Cathay Pacific lounge and in this case I found a place with good reviews in Hong Kong.
-DanDan appears to be closed currently, but when I visited, the shop was located in the Grand Millenium Plaza in Central.
-Their website seems to indicate they are re-opening soon.
+DanDan appears to be closed currently, but when I visited, the shop was located in the Grand Millennium Plaza in Central.

 Off the Beaten Path in Hong Kong